sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

     10. How Good are the Machines Currently?
     11. Challenges in the Adoption of ML
     12. Is ML a Complete Black Box?

+4. Deep Learning

+    1. Introduction
+    2. Building the Intuition
+    3. How Do Deep Learning Algorithms "learn"?
+    4. So Why is it Called "Deep" Learning?
+    5. Applications
+    6. Conclusion